WICG/attribution-reporting-api/EVENT.md

-When available on a filter (in `filters`), the duration since the source was registered must be less than or equal to the parsed lookback window duration for the filter to match. i.e. it must be inside the lookback window.
+When available on a filter (in `filters`), the duration since the source was registered must be less than or equal to the parsed lookback window duration for the filter to match, i.e., it must be inside the lookback window.

-When available on a negated filter (in `not_filters`), the duration since the source was registered must be greater than the parsed lookback window duration for the filter to match. i.e. it must be outside the lookback window.
+When available on a negated filter (in `not_filters`), the duration since the source was registered must be greater than the parsed lookback window duration for the filter to match, i.e., it must be outside the lookback window.

 ### Optional: transitional debugging reports